-Until your individual posts are indexed, and they get reputation, most SERPs that mention the posts will still lead to the main page.
+Until your individual posts are indexed, and they get reputation, most SERPs that reference the posts will link to the main page.
 You'll see similar latency issues when you rename your blog without properly planning for the change - you'll have search hit entries referencing the old blog name (URL) long after the blog is renamed.

 Neither issue is magic, it's all logic.
 None of this is magic, in reality.